crpietschmann/portfolio/_imports/_posts/2009-03-26-aspnet-mvc-implement-theme-folders-using-a-custom-viewengine.markdown

 <li>Modify the Master Pages (.master) to point to the CSS file within the &ldquo;Content&rdquo; folder correctly, now that we moved the files.</li>
 <li>To create additional Themes, just copy the &ldquo;Default&rdquo; folder and name it what you want for the desired Theme, and repeat Steps 5 and 6 above.</li>
 </ol>

-<p>To the right is a screenshot displaying the layout of the Themes folder as described above.</p>
+To the right is a screenshot displaying the layout of the Themes folder as described above.
 <h3>Apply the Custom ViewEngine</h3>

-<p>Now that we have our Themes folder created, we can go ahead and implement our Custom ViewEngine.
-The Custom ViewEngine in this example was created by inheriting the WebFormViewEngine and just overriding/changing the necessary functionality.</p>
+Now that we have our Themes folder created, we can go ahead and implement our Custom ViewEngine.
+The Custom ViewEngine in this example was created by inheriting the WebFormViewEngine and just overriding/changing the necessary functionality.

-<p>First we need to tell our application to use the new &ldquo;WebFormThemeViewEngine&rdquo; ViewEngine class.
+First we need to tell our application to use the new &ldquo;WebFormThemeViewEngine&rdquo; ViewEngine class.
 To do this we&rsquo;ll need to clear any existing ViewEngines and add a new instance of the &lsquo;WebFormThemeViewEngine&rdquo;.
 This needs to be done within the Application_Start method in the Global.asax.
-Below is what the Application_Start method will look like after we make the necessary changes:</p>
+Below is what the Application_Start method will look like after we make the necessary changes:
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">protected void Application_Start()
 {
     RegisterRoutes(RouteTable.Routes);